YZ1GO/L.EIC018_LC_PRJ/proj/README.md

 ### RTC

-The Real-Time Clock (RTC) is utilized to obtain the current time.
+The Real-Time Clock (RTC) is used to obtain the current time.
 While it doesn't have a dedicated if-statement to read the irq_set line, it is invoked during the timer interrupt to update the on-screen clock element.

 #### Important functions called: